kibeth2011/PowerBI-Projects/Financial Performance Dashboard/README.md

 - Paseo was the most profitable product.
 - The Government segment contributed the largest share of total revenue.
 - Revenue and profit exhibited an overall upward trend throughout the reporting period, indicating strong financial performance and continued business growth.

+## Recommendations
+Based on the analysis, management should continue investing in high-performing products such as Paseo, strengthen its presence in the United States, and maintain strong relationships within the Government segment, which contributed the largest share of revenue.
+At the same time, the organization should focus on controlling operational costs and improving efficiency to enhance profit margins.
+By leveraging successful growth strategies and expanding high-performing markets and products, the company can sustain revenue growth and improve overall financial performance.

 ## Conclusion
 The results indicate that the organization maintained positive profitability with a profit margin of 14.23%, while the United States, Paseo product line, and Government segment emerged as key drivers of financial performance.